- Would you like to learn more about black holes and galaxies?

 Face-to-face learningPrerequisitesNot taught this semesterEÐL022MSelected Topics in Modern AstrophysicsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThis course provides a general overview of diverse topics in modern astrophysics.
 The focus of the course might vary from year to year.
 In this term (Fall 2021), the topic will be high-energy astrophysics.

-Face-to-face learningPrerequisitesAttendance required in classEÐL101MAdvanced Topics in Classical PhysicsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionOverall aim: To provide a twenty-first century perspective on fundamental concepts of major areas of classical physics which are not seen (or not covered at enough depth) at the undergraduate level.
+Face-to-face learningPrerequisitesAttendance required in classEÐL101MAdvanced Topics in Classical PhysicsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionOverall aim: To provide a modern perspective on fundamental concepts of statistical physics and hydrodynamics and to introduce the main ideas on chaotic classical systems and tools to study them.

 Main topics:

-- Per Moosavi, Researcher, Stockholm University, teaches Statistical PhysicsFace-to-face learningPrerequisitesEÐL102MAdvanced Topics in ElectrodynamicsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThis course provides a comprehensive introduction to advanced and modern topics in Electrodynamics aimed at undergraduate and master's students.
+- Yuefei Liu, Researcher, Nordita (Nordic Institute for Theoretical Physics), teaches Fluid DynamicsFace-to-face learningPrerequisitesEÐL102MAdvanced Topics in ElectrodynamicsElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThis course provides a comprehensive introduction to advanced and modern topics in Electrodynamics aimed at undergraduate and master's students.
 The course assumes familiarity with Newtonian mechanics, but the main concepts of special relativity and vector calculus are covered initially.

 Face-to-face learningDistance learningPrerequisitesNot taught this semesterEÐL114FComputational Physics FElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionIntroduction to how numerical analysis is used to explore the properties of physical systems.
 Programming environment and graphical representation.
 The application of functional bases for solving models in quantum and statistical mechanics.
 Communication with Linux-clusters and remote machines.
 The course is taught in English or Icelandic according to the needs of the students.